sh1ura/USB-DAC-with-interactive-Parametric-EQ/README.md

 ![peq1](https://github.com/user-attachments/assets/26ee6bd6-c989-4141-9d0c-000d5f50ffac)
 Green line shows the center frequency of EQ2.
 The frequency (250Hz) is shown on top as well.

-* 4ch fully controllable IIR filters
+* 4ch fully controllable IIR (BiQuad) filters
 * Precise tuning is possible for all parameters
-  - Steps changed by one click of button is smaller than previous version
+  - Steps changed by one button click is smaller than previous version
-  - The values are shown numerically as well
+  - The values are displayed numerically as well
 * Rapid value change by press and hold the button
-* Sample frequency is now displayed
+* Current sample frequency is now displayed

 ![peq2](https://github.com/user-attachments/assets/83a00a3c-b2c8-41a1-8a6d-647b74b13bc5)
 Sample frequency is shown on top.
 If the frequency changes, LCD is automatically turned on and shows it